 The following tips also detail ways in which not to incriminate yourself.
 However, given their importance, they deserve their own headings.

 Don’t Let Police Use Field Sobriety Tests Against You

 There are many tests and options an officer has to prove reasonable cause to arrest you for DUI.
 Not only can they utilize chemical tests, such as the breath and blood test, but they can also use observation.
 They may observe you weaving through lanes, driving erratically, or speeding down the wrong side of the road, all common indicators of drunk driving.
 However, they need more than just observation to arrest you after they have pulled you over.

 An officer can utilize roadside sobriety tests or exercises to get further evidence against you.
 An officer can examine your physical and mental abilities and determine if there is serious impairment.
-These means poor performance could lead to an arrest and give the prosecution fuel in the courtroom.
+This means poor performance could lead to an arrest and give the prosecution fuel in the courtroom.
 However, most officers and prosecutors fail to admit that these tests can be extremely challenging for individuals that are not impaired at all.
 That means a sober driver could fail the tests.
 The tests are essentially designed for failure and are unnatural.
-Not many people practice walking heel-to-toe or standing one leg and saying the alphabet backwards.
+Not many people practice walking heel-to-toe or standing on one leg and saying

 While officers use a variety of tests, only three have been proven to give some credible results, and even those are challengeable in court.
 I am prepared to challenge any field sobriety tests evidence that may be used against you and can demonstrate the lack of credibility of these exercises.